 Embedded in an Environment of Excellence

-MOMI CORE is located in the heart of UC San Diego's main campus in La Jolla, within walking distance of the Jacobs Medical Center and the Altman Clinial and Translational Research Institute, and surrounded by some of the most prestigious biomedical research institutes in the world.
+MOMI CORE is located in the heart of UC San Diego's main campus in La Jolla, within walking distance of the Jacobs Medical Center and the Altman Clinical and Translational Research Institute, and surrounded by some of the most prestigious biomedical research institutes in the world.

 Connecting the Dots - Together under One Roof

 MOMI CORE is at home in UC San Diego's Biomedical Research Facility, under the same roof as some of our closest partners and collaborators, maximazing the direct interactions between multidisciplinary teams that create bold ideas and drive innovation.

 MOMI BIOME - with Center for Microbiome Innovation (CMI)

 As a world-renowed center, CMI coordinates and accelerates microbiome research across UC San Diego and around the world.
 The human microbiome is implicated in infant development, health and disease.
 Human milk and lactation are major determinants of the types of bacteria that grow on and in the infant.
 By joining efforts with CMI and creating MOMI BIOME, we are building partnerships that address research ideas linking human milk and lactation, the microbiome and maternal/infant health.